sokolicA/help/git/general.md

 If we straight away check the status of the main branch we won't notice any changes.
 In fact we have to fetch the remote repository first.
 Checking the status reveals that we are actually behind the remote branch by one commit.
 Depending on the changes we might be able to do a fast-forward merge/pull or we might have to resolve conflicting changes (this will be discussed later).
 What is important is that the changes are not yet applied to your local file.
-If we wanted them to be applied we can then merge the fetched changes with the local workspace:
+If we wanted them to be applied we can then merge the fetched changes with the working directory:
 ```
 git merge
 ```
-We have now updated our local workspace with the remote changes.
+We have now updated our working directory with the remote changes.

 Example git pull:
 Do some other non-conflicting changes in the remote repository.
 By running `git pull` we will immediately merge the remote repository with our workspace.

-After adjusting for the differences (merging the remote and local workspace) we can push our changes to the remote with `git push origin main`.
+After adjusting for the differences (merging the remote and working directory) we can push our changes to the remote with `git push origin main`.

 ## merge or rebase?
 TO DO